OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-2/Virtualisation-vulnerabilities.md

 ### Notes

-Virtual machines use windows or linux operating systems and they are susceptible to similar vulnerabilities.
+Virtual machines use windows or linux operating systems which means they are susceptible to similar vulnerabilities.

 If the attacker escapes a Virtual machine, they have control of the host.